-Table 8-10 Module Global Controls (paged memory modules only)
+Table 8-11 Module Global Controls (paged memory modules only)

-Byte Bit Field Name Field Description Туре 26 7 - Reserved 6 LowPwrAllowRequestHW Enables the evaluation of the LowPwrRequestHW hardware signal RW 0b: Module ignores the LowPwrRequestHW signal Rqd.
-1b : Module evaluates the LowPwrRequestHW signal (default) Note: See Table 6-12 and section 6.3.2.2 for more information Note: Since LowPwrRequestSW is cleared by default, the evaluation of LowPwrRequestHW is enabled by default, as to allow the host to request stopping in Low Power mode during start-up.
-5 SquelchMethodSelect 0b: Squelching of Tx output reduces OMA RW 1b: Squelching of Tx output reduces P {av} Adv.
-Note: Method to choose depends on interface standard used.
-See Table 8-44 for SquelchMethodSelect capability advertising.
-4 LowPwrRequestSW Ob: No request RW · 1b: Request for the module to stay in, or to return into, Low Power mode Rqd.
-Note: See Table 6-12 and section 6.3.2.4 for more information 3 SoftwareReset Self-clearing trigger bit that causes the module to be reset when 1b is written to it.
+Byte Bit Field Name Field Description Туре 26 7 BankBroadcastEnable 0b: Bank broadcast for lane-banked pages disabled 1b: Bank broadcast for lane-banked pages enabled RW Adv.
+When BankBroadcastEnable is set, a WRITE to a control register (i.e. to a register with RW or WO access) in any bank of a lane-banked page is executed as a bank broadcast.
+Recall that a banked page is lane-banked if banking is used to add support for additional lanes.
+A bank broadcast is a virtually simultaneous and atomic WRITE of the same value to the same register and the same page, in all supported banks.
+The module ensures a generalized broadcast register readback condition (see section 5.2.4), such that a READ from any supported bank for the same page and register always yields the value written in the broadcasted WRITE.
+Advertisement: 01h:156.7 6 LowPwrAllowRequestHW Enables evaluation of the LowPwrRequestHW hardware signal 0b: Module ignores the LowPwrRequestHW signal 1b : Module evaluates the LowPwrRequestHW signal (default) Note: See Table 6-12 and section 6.3.2.2 for more information RW Rqd.
+Note: As LowPwrRequestSW is cleared by default, evaluation of LowPwrRequestHW is enabled by default, allowing the host to request start-up to halt in Low Power mode.
+5 SquelchMethodSelect 0b: Squelching of Tx output reduces OMA 1b: Squelching of Tx output reduces Pav RW Adv.
+Advertisement: 00h:156.5-4 Note: Method to choose depends on interface standard used.
+See Table 8-45 for SquelchMethodSelect capability advertising.
+4 LowPwrRequestSW 0b: No request 1b: Request for the module to stay in, or to return into, Low Power mode RW Rqd.
+3 SoftwareReset Note: See Table 6-12 and section 6.3.2.4 for more information Self-clearing trigger bit that causes the module to be reset when 1b is written to it.
 WO/SC Rqd.
 The effect of a SoftwareReset trigger is the same as asserting the Reset hardware signal for the appropriate hold time, followed by its de-assertion.
 0b: No action 1b: Software reset 2-0 - Custom 27-28 All - Reserved[2] 29-30 All - Custom [2]